lhc0506/CodeMemo/README.md

 ### How to make Memo
 ---
 1. Click right mouse button on the line of the code where you want to add memo.
+Or write "createMemo" and press Enter in the Command Pallet (ctrl+shift+P).
 2. In menus, find codeMemo and click createMemo.
 3. New memo creator will be shown besides your viewColumn.
 4. Write your memo in notes and click "Save" button.